dag-andersen/Rust-Memory-Map/docs/Report.md

 pub struct Node {
     pub min_ip: u32,
     pub max_ip: u32,
-    pub left: usize,
+    pub left: u32,
-    pub right: usize,
+    pub right: u32,
-    pub name: usize,
+    pub name: u64,
 }</pre></td><td><pre>
 pub struct Node {
     pub red: bool,
     pub min_ip: u32,
     pub max_ip: u32,
-    pub left: usize,
+    pub left: u32,
-    pub right: usize,
+    pub right: u32,
-    pub parent: usize,
+    pub parent: u32,
-    pub name: usize,
+    pub name: u64,
 }</pre></td></tr></table>

-`min_ip` being the lower-bound, `max_ip` being the higher-bound, `left` being the left child, `right` being the right child, `parent` being the parent node and `name` being a pointer to the `payload_table`, and `red` is the indicator of the node being red or black.
+`min_ip` being the lower-bound, `max_ip` being the higher-bound, `left` being the left child, `right` being the right child, `parent` being the parent node and `name` being a pointer to the `payload_map`, and `red` is the indicator of the node being red or black.

 **Insertion**
 Each time an entry is added to the tree a new node will be appended at the end.
 Because all nodes have the same size, we can point to their index instead of their absolute address.
 The only difference between the two trees is we store the root-node in the first struct in the redblack tree.